-If you are at this stage, you might have been asked: "So, how is the writing going?"
-And you might reply: "Oh, it should move along quite well, once I get through beating the life out of my material".
+If you are at this stage of your academic career...
+0, you might have been asked: "So, how is the writing going?"
+And you might have replied: "Oh, it should move along quite well, once I get through beating the life out of my material".
+0